Winter Sports on Austria's Glaciers

 Hintertux Glacier in Tirol

 „The snow must go on!"
-True to this motto, the Hintertux Glacier offers over 60 km (37 miles) of guaranteed natural snow runs for all levels of difficulty: the selection ranges from powder and spring snow slopes to challenging mogul runs – winter sports at altitudes of up to 3,250 m (10,663 feet).
+True to this motto, the Hintertux Glacier offers over 60 km (37 miles) of guaranteed natural snow runs for all levels of difficulty: The selection ranges from powder and spring snow slopes to challenging mogul runs – winter sports at altitudes of up to 3,250 m (10,663 feet).

-Snowboarders love the wide slopes, the spectacular altitude, the legendary après-ski, and the fun slope.
+Snowboarders will love the wide slopes, the spectacular altitude, the legendary après-ski, and the fun slope.
 The kids' slope in the beginner area at Sommerbergalm promises exciting fun for the little ones with snow tunnels, steep turns, and wave tracks.
 And the Nature Ice Palace fascinates with huge icicles and bizarre ice formations – a glittering natural spectacle.

 FAQ